mantognini/leon/doc/verification.rst

 predicates.
 They can be as simple as testing whether a list is empty or not, to more complex combinations of properties.
 Lemmas or theorems are simply logical tautologies, that is, propositions that always hold.
-They ca be expressed using Boolean-valued methods that return ``true`` for all their inputs.
+They can be expressed using Boolean-valued methods that return ``true`` for all their inputs.

 To make this more concrete, let's take a simple lemma as an